Cray-HPE/docs-csm/operations/network/management_network/aruba/initial_prioritization.md

 show qos [cos-map|dscp-map|trust]
 ```

-## Expected Results
+## Expected results

 1. Administrators can enable QoS trust to CoS on an interface
-2. Administrators can map incoming 802.1p values to local priorities
+1. Administrators can map incoming 802.1p values to local priorities
-3. The output of all `show` commands is correct
+1. The output of all `show` commands is correct

-## Example Output
+## Example output

 ```text
 switch(config)# qos dscp-map 46 local-priority 7 color green name VOICE